GiddySloth/dreams-unleashed/README.md

 Instructions:

     Run the "main.py" file using python to start the game.
-Use the arrow keys to move the player and eat the little globs.
+Use the arrow keys to move the player and eat the little globs, avoid the squares at all cost...

 ---

 Changelog:

+    0.1a4(23 January 2018) (CURRENT) - There are now also obstacles for the player to avoid in the glob eater game as it will damage their health.
+Dying will reset the player's score.
+Level implementation has been added.

-    0.1a3(21 January 2018) (current) - Globs can now be eaten.
+    0.1a3(21 January 2018) - Globs can now be eaten.
 Added music made by Mario, more to come.
 A gamebar was added with a score counter.
 Further surface optimization and future-proofing done.
 Windows resolution issue for certain monitors (with high PPI's).
 Fixed player movement thruster related issues.

     0.1a2(19 January 2018) - README text added.
 WASD keys can now be used to move the player alongside the arrow keys.
 Surface optimizations.
 Future-proofing.